 - Availability incidents over and above a typical, slight disturbance in daily business are reported to specific units without undue delay.

-Measures guaranteeing that data breaches are recognised and reported quickly
+Measures guaranteeing that data breaches are recognized and reported quickly

 - A process has been established which ensures that security incidents are identified, assessed and dealt with appropriately.

-- Escalation procedures and organisational interfaces are defined with all relevant parties, including the data protection officer.
+- Escalation procedures and organizational interfaces are defined with all relevant parties, including the data protection officer.

-- Staff who are responsible for the management of IT systems/applications are trained to recognise, classify and report security incidents.
+- Staff who are responsible for the management of IT systems/applications are trained to recognize, classify and report security incidents.